disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 <img width="892" height="561" alt="image" src="https://github.com/user-attachments/assets/7c2a3907-7ffe-4796-bd10-9123c37bd651" />

+--> MAYBE INSERT HERE THE CREATION OF A SET OF INFLAMMATORY PROTEINS FROM THE PAPER <--

 #### 1.3.
 In the new sheet, keep only DEPs with FDR < 0.05 and fold-change (FCH) > 1.5 (following authors' own criteria).
 Then remove the column "FDR LS Post-Rx versus Pre-Rx" and rename column "FCH LS Post-Rx versus Pre-Rx" to "value".
 Save the file as "AD_proteome.tsv".